bast/runtest/README.md

 # runtest

-Numerically tolerant end-to-end test library for scientific codes which uses reference outputs.
+Numerically tolerant end-to-end test library for scientific codes.

 - Tested with Python 2.7 and 3.6